History of Luke Weaver in Timeline

 Luke Weaver

-Luke Weaver is a professional baseball pitcher currently playing for the New York Yankees in MLB.
-Prior to joining the Yankees, Weaver played for several other MLB teams including the St. Louis Cardinals, Arizona Diamondbacks, Kansas City Royals, Cincinnati Reds, and Seattle Mariners.
-His career encompasses pitching roles across multiple teams within Major League Baseball.
+Luke Weaver is an American professional baseball pitcher currently playing for the New York Yankees in MLB.
+He has also played for the St. Louis Cardinals, Arizona Diamondbacks, Kansas City Royals, Cincinnati Reds, and Seattle Mariners throughout his MLB career.

 Others born on this day/year

-In 2011, Luke Weaver was drafted by the Toronto Blue Jays in the 19th round of the MLB draft, but he did not sign, choosing to go to college instead.
+In 2011, Luke Weaver graduated from DeLand High School and was drafted by the Toronto Blue Jays in the 19th round of the MLB draft, but he chose to attend college instead of signing.

 After the 2012 season, Luke Weaver played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.